-Bamboo, metal, Teensy, haptic sensor
+Bamboo, metal, Teensy, haptic sensor, (7 minutes for performance)

 Artist and performer: Mengtai Zhang